 Sales Tax Groups provide ServiceTrade customers with the ability to individually manage sales tax rates and move away from centrally managed tax rates.

 This article will walk you through Sales Tax Group settings and options in ServiceTrade.

 A Sales Tax Group is a geographic area that is covered by a certain set of sales tax jurisdictions and has certain combined sales tax rates as a result.

-For Example: the sales tax group 'Seattle WA' might represent the ZIP codes in the city of Seattle, which are therefore subject to the sales tax for the state of Washington, King County, and the city of Seattle, which have a combined rate of X%.
+Example: the sales tax group 'Seattle WA' might represent the ZIP codes in the city of Seattle, which are subject to the sales tax for the state of Washington, King County, and the city of Seattle, which have a combined rate of X%.

 With Sales Tax Groups in ServiceTrade, you can map these combined sales tax rates to specific ZIP codes (and even ZIP+4).
 For example in St. Louis, 63101-1201 has a different combined tax rate than 63101-1809.

 - Click on your Profile Picture in the top right.

 - Click on Account Settings to go to your Account Settings page.

 - At the bottom of the page, click on the grey "Sales Tax" accordion to expand it.